Sign up FAQs

 We’re committed to making it easy for you.

-After that, share your page as widely as possible.
-We’re going to send you lots and lots of ideas about how to fundraise quickly, effectively and with minimal hassle!
+After that, tell as many people as possible.
+You’re changing lives in Uganda and taking on the challenge of a lifetime – people will want to support you!
+We’ll also send you lots of ideas about how to fundraise quickly, effectively and with minimal hassle too.

 The Projects Supported by The Uganda Marathon